cp2k/cp2k/docs/methods/properties/optical/index.md

 Exceptions include charge-transfer excitations where the excited electron is transferred over a significant distance within the molecule.
 In such cases, range-separated hybrid functionals might be needed.
 For solids, the applicability of TDDFT depends on whether the solid is metallic or has a finite bandgap.
 For metals, ALDA often yields good excitation energies.
-However, for semiconductors and insulators, ALDA fails because the the ALDA xc kernel does not adequately include the Coulomb interaction between the electron and the hole of the electron-hole pair (exciton) that forms upon excitation.
+However, for semiconductors and insulators, ALDA fails because the ALDA xc kernel does not adequately include the Coulomb interaction between the electron and the hole of the electron-hole pair (exciton) that forms upon excitation.
 In contrast, the *GW*/BSE approach is well-suited for computing the excitation energies of excitons in semiconductors and insulators.
 *GW*/BSE accounts for the attractive interaction between the electron and hole in the A-matrix via the screened Coulomb interaction $W_{ij,ab}$.